ralch/blog.ralch.com/content/tutorial/golang-conditional-compilation.md

 container_linux_test.go // linux specific container tests
 ```

-## Using C/C++ preprocessor in Go
+## Experimenting with C/C++ preprocessor and Go

 Go does not have a preprocessor to control the inclusion of platform specific code.
 Even though C preprocessor is intended to be used only with C, C++, and Objective-C source code,
 we will use it as a general text processor of Go source code.

 Lets have the following code snippet: